SchulzLab/TripLexicon/docs/docs/source/gettingStarted.rst

 About TripLexicon
 ==================

-TripLexicon is a database holding predicted gene regulatory RNA:DNA:DNA triplexes.
+TripLexicon is a web server which allows users to access and analyse predicted gene regulatory RNA:DNA:DNA triplexes in human and mouse.
 The triplexes were predicted using `TriplexAligner <https://github.com/SchulzLab/TriplexAligner>`_.

 What is an RNA:DNA:DNA triplex?
 ===============================